polar-app/polar-app/README.md

   MacOS, and Windows.
 You shouldn't have to pick a tool, which you might be using for the next 5-10 years, and then get stuck to a platform which may or may not exist in the future.

-# Usage

-We currently only support pagemarks but this is the main functionality I wanted implemented.

-The pagemarks are persisted on disk in your ```~/.polar``` directory and when you re-open a PDF your pagemarks are restored.

-Additionally there is a progress bar that tracks the progress of the document based on the number of pagemarks you've created.

-Right now usage is only via keyboard bindings (for pagemarks).

-## Linux / Windows key bindings

- - Control Alt N - create a new pagemark on the current page
- - Control Alt click - create a pagemark on the page up until the current mouse click
- - Control Alt E - erase the current pagemark

-## MacOS Key bindings

- - Meta-Command N - create a new pagemark on the current page
- - Meta-Command click - create a pagemark on the page up until the current mouse click
- - Meta-Command E - erase the current pagemark

 # Installation